One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Analysis Results

 \subsection{Existence of Conflict-Entangled Neurons}

-We first verify whether LLMs exhibit neurons that are simultaneously sensitive to multiple risks with opposing influences—i.e., \textit{conflict-entangled neurons}.

-To identify such neurons, we apply integrated gradients to estimate individual neuron contributions.
-To maintain analytical clarity and tractability, we select one representative evaluation dimension for each risk category—\textit{misuse} for safety, \textit{privacy leakage} for privacy, and \textit{bias recognition} for fairness—and randomly sample 100 diverse prompt-answer pairs per dimension for attribution analysis.
+We first verify whether LLMs exhibit neurons that are simultaneously sensitive to multiple risks with opposing influences.
+To maintain analytical clarity, we select one representative evaluation dimension for each risk category—misuse for safety, privacy leakage for privacy, and bias recognition for fairness—and randomly sample 100 diverse prompt-answer pairs per dimension for attribution analysis.

+The hyperparameter top-$z\%$, which serves as the selection threshold for risk-specific neurons, is calibrated for each model and risk category, typically ranging from $0.05\%$ to $0.15\%$.
+For example, in the Mistral-7B-Instruct-v0.3 model, setting $z=0.1\%$ for the fairness dimension identifies approximately 458 risk neurons.
 Our analysis reveals the widespread presence of conflict-entangled neurons across all evaluated base models.
-For instance, in the Mistral-7B-Instruct-v0.3 model, we identify 26 neurons exhibiting conflicting influence between fairness and privacy and 19 between fairness and safety.
+For instance, in Mistral-7B-Instruct-v0.3, we identify 26 neurons exhibiting conflicting influences between fairness and privacy, and 19 between fairness and safety.
 Similar patterns are observed in Llama-2-7b-hf, with the strongest entanglement consistently occurring between fairness and privacy risks.
-These results confirm the widespread existence of polysemantic neurons whose directional influence varies across risk dimensions, supporting the hypothesis that cross-risk interference can emerge from shared internal representations.
+While the absolute number of risk-specific neurons varies across LLMs, the proportion of conflict-entangled neurons consistently remains below $10\%$ of the risk-specific set.